philipjfulcher/game-guides/apps/game-guides/app/data/metroid-prime-remastered/3-infiltrating-the-mines/steps/someone-set-us-up-the-power-bomb.md

 order: 4
 ---

 That is a joke of that famous game that had bad translation....I forget the name.
 Ask the message boards in GameFAQs what this reference means.
 Anyway, this section is actually the hardest part of the game, in that being, the Save Points are too darn far apart, and there are a lot of powerful Pirates and defenses.
 Also, fighting the enemies will require some skill, and there are a few fun puzzles, so let's get to work.

-NOTE*
-Like the Missile Launcher, I'm not listing the Power Bomb as an Expansion, it'll be listed in the “Suit upgrades” list.
-Just to let you know.
-However, any other Expansions you get will be listed.

 Head through the next tunnel, seeing even more Phazon, and you'll arrive at the Main Quarry.....this sure looks like it's above ground, to me.
 It's because the